SEO Best Practices for a Successful Website Migration

 NOT losing traffic or search engine rankings and giving your customer a better experience.

-This XML Sitemap will act as blueprint that informs every search engine and the Google bots about the content that’s on your page.
+This XML Sitemap will act as the blueprint that informs every search engine and the Google bots about the content that’s on your page.

 Your sitemap should include: